These are the faces of some of the US coronavirus victims - KVIA

 Capt.
 Jonathan Parnell was the leader of the homicide unit in the Detroit Police Department.

-Parnell was a “true leader” who never complained, Detroit Police Chief James Craig said.
-He just wanted to make sure his men and women would put forth their very best, according to Craig.
+Parnell was a “true leader” who never complained, said Detroit Police Chief James Craig, who announced Parnell’s death on March 25.
+He just wanted to make sure his men and women would put forth their very best, Craig said.

 Parnell was so well-liked that at one point in his career his teammates begged for him to remain in their department despite a promotion, Craig said.
 His previous assignments were in the commercial auto theft section, narcotics, the special response team, and the 10th Precinct.

-Note: Correction: This story has been updated with the correct spelling of Erik Curren’s name.
-Curren’s father’s work history has also been corrected